micahflack/homepage/index.md

 [Website](https://malwr.club) | [Youtube](https://youtube.malwr.club) | [Google Drive](https://drive.malwr.club)

 And I participated as a member of [DefSec](https://defsec.club/) @ DSU as well.
-As a part of the team for 2018 DOE CyberForce Competition which placed fourth out of 70 teams nation-wide.
+As a part of the team for 2018 DOE CyberForce Competition, we placed fourth out of 70 teams nation-wide.
 [Team Picture](cyberforce.jpg).

 I also competed at ISEAGE, another CCDC sort of competition.
 I forget what place we took.
 [Team Photo](ISEAGE.jpg).